Priyamvada Gopal

-Priyamvada Gopal (born 1968) is an Indian-born academic, writer and activist who is Professor of Postcolonial Studies at the University of Cambridge.
+Priyamvada Gopal (born August 27, 1968) is an Indian-born academic, writer and activist who is professor of postcolonial studies at the University of Cambridge.
 Her primary teaching and research interests are in colonial and postcolonial studies, South Asian literature, critical race studies, and the politics and cultures of empire and globalisation.
 She has written three books engaging these subjects: Literary Radicalism in India (2005), The Indian English Novel (2009) and Insurgent Empire (2019).

 Gopal's work has appeared in several newspapers and online publications, and she has contributed occasionally to radio and television programmes in Britain and elsewhere.
 Her remarks about race and empire have gained media attention and both praise and condemnation.
-In 2021, she was named one of the world's top 50 thinkers by Prospect magazine.

 Biography

 Early life

 Gopal was born in Delhi, India.
-The daughter of an Indian diplomat, she spent her childhood in India, Sri Lanka and Bhutan, and attended an international high school in Vienna, where her father served as a diplomat in the mid-1980s.
+The daughter of an Indian diplomat, she spent her childhood in India, Sri Lanka and Bhutan, and attended an international high school in Vienna, Austria, where her father served as a diplomat in the mid-1980s.
 She is from a Brahmin family; she is a critic of the caste system.